 Famous Cynar is a bittersweet Italian liquor made from 13 herbs and plants, among which artichokes are the main flavoring ingredient.
 After all, it was named after Cynara Scolymus artichokes.
-Cynar blends well with soda or tonic and traditionally is an aperitif served before a meal.
+Cynar blends well with soda or tonic.
+Cynar is an Italian aperitif traditionally served before a meal in Italy.

-Amaretto is popular Italian sweet liquor made of bitter almonds.
-Orginally it was excusevily made from almonds stones, but over time it got produced from peach stones and apricot stones as well.
-Italian Amaretto can be enjoyed alone, as an ingredient of many popular Italian cocktails of or added to some dishes (especially desserts like tiramisu), and to
+Amaretto is a popular Italian sweet liquor made of bitter almonds.
+Originally it was exclusively made from almonds stones, but over time it got produced from peach stones and apricot stones as well.
+Italian Amaretto can be enjoyed alone, as an ingredient of many popular Italian cocktails of or added to some dishes (especially desserts like tiramisu).

-Nocino is popular dark brown and walnuts-flavoured traditional Italian liquor originating from the city of Modena in the Emila-Romagna region in northern Italy.
+Nocino is popular dark brown and walnuts-flavored traditional Italian liquor originating from the city of Modena in the Emila-Romagna region in northern Italy.

 This sweet and slightly bitter in taste liquor is made of fresh green unripe walnuts.
 The walnuts are first left in alcohol for some time and later removed while the syrup is added with juniper berries, coffee beans, vanilla beans, clove, lemon, or orange zest.
-Traditionally served as a digestive.
+Nocino is a classic Italian digestive.

 Colourless Sambuca is popular anise-flavoured liquor from Italy.